-Alzheimer’s disease and the other dementias are usually slow and progressive illnesses.
+Alzheimer’s disease and the other dementias are usually slow and progressive diseases.
 The average length of life after a diagnosis of Alzheimer’s is eight years, although many people live much longer.

-While there are different theories and views of staging, many senior care professionals, including David Troxel, co-developer of the Best FriendsTM Approach to Alzheimer’s care, believes that understanding three basic stages can help families prepare for the caregiving journey.
+While there are different theories and views of staging, many senior care professionals, including David Troxel, co-developer of the Best FriendsTM Approach to Alzheimer’s care, believes that understanding three basic stages can help families and loved ones prepare for the caregiving journey.